TITLE 89: SOCIAL SERVICES

 W) directors or staff assistants of nursery schools or child day care centers;

-X) recreational program or facility personnel;
+X) recreational or athletic program or facility personnel;

 Y) law enforcement officers;